-The Statement of Financial Activities and Balance Sheet are set out on pages 61-63.
+The Statement of Financial Activities and Balance Sheet are set out on pages x-x.

-Avista changed its name from Daughters of Charity Disability Support Services on 6th December 2021.
+Avista changed it' name from Avista on 6th December 2021.
 In 2021 Avista recorded a surplus of €11,270,142 (2020: €1,936,436).
-A substantial number of properties valued at €10.005.000 were transferred to Avista from the Daughters of Charity of St. Vincent de Paul in 2021 free of charge.
-Covid-19 and the ongoing waves of infection continued to impact on the day to day operations of Avista; the gradual re opening of services continued over 2021; however, similar to 2020 an unintended consequence of the closure/ reconfiguration and curtailment of services, coupled with additional funding provided by the HSE, and the addition of the properties referred to above resulted in a surplus of €11,270,142 at the end of the year.
+A substantial number of properties valued at €10,005,000 were transferred to Avista from the Daughters of Charity of St. Vincent de Paul in 2021 free of charge.

+Covid 19 and the ongoing waves of infection continued to impact on the day to day operations of Avista; the gradual re opening of services continued over 2021; however, similar to 2020 an unintended consequence of the closure/reconfiguration and curtailment of services, coupled with additional funding provided by the HSE, and the addition of the properties referred to above resulted in a surplus of €11,270,142 at the end of the year.
 Of the total surplus €2,406,942 relates to Restricted Funds (services funded by the HSE), and this funding is restricted towards various projects to be carried out from 2022 in agreement with the HSE.
 The remaining €8,863,200 surplus relates to the donation of properties net of associated impairment costs.
 There is power to convert these assets into income and it is known as a permanent endowment.